How to Choose an AI Robo-Advisor Alternative

 The bottom line

 There is no single best AI robo-advisor alternative, because they answer different questions.
 Name what you want first: to learn, research, manage, or automate.
 Then run each candidate through the same criteria, connection, read-only access, keeping your broker, cost, transparency, adviser status, and honesty about limits, and watch for the red flags, especially any promise of guaranteed returns.
-Walnut fits the manage-and-research case as a connected, read-only-by-default assistant on the broker you already own, and it is not an investment adviser.
+A connected tool like Walnut gives a concrete answer to each line (regulated connection, read-only by default, your own broker, a free tier, honest framing, informational not advisory), which makes it useful as a yardstick even if you choose something else.
+Walnut fits the manage-and-research case and is not an investment adviser.
 Match the tool to your situation rather than chasing a one-size-fits-all winner.

 For the wider field, see the AI robo-advisor alternatives roundup and whether AI robo-advisor alternatives are worth it, or the broader best AI investing apps guide.